 ARM loans typically feature lower rates and monthly payments than comparable fixed-rate loans during the initial rate period, but rates could increase or decrease once the initial rate expires.
 While many home buyers prefer the security of a fixed-rate mortgage, an ARM can be a good choice, too - especially if you know you'll be moving within the next few years.

-3- and 5-year ARMs
+3- and 5-year ARM loans

-Benefits and considerations
+ARM loan benefits and considerations

-The best short-term rates
+The best short-term ARM mortgage rates

 Low monthly payments